Bulgarian Model Yanita Yancheva Displays Sandy Buns In Barely There Thong

 Yanita was dressed in a black two-piece bathing suit that boasted a scanty thong back that bared her enviable booty.
 It sat high, showcasing her strong hips.
 Her top had thin straps that tied behind her neck and back.

-Desi, who faced the viewer while placing one hand on Yanita’s upper back, also had on a black two-piece.
-It featured an interesting top with thin lower strings that wrapped around her ribcages.
-It had too-short triangles that left plenty of underboob on show.
+Desi, who faced the viewer while placing one hand on Yanita's upper back, also had on a black two-piece.
+It featured an interesting top with thin lower strings that wrapped around her ribcages and too-short triangles that left plenty of underboob on show.
 The bikini bottoms included a triple-string detail that tied high on her sides.

-In the caption, Yanita added that Desi is one of those friends who are like sisters.

 Her fans were quick to react to the post.
 Within the first two hours, it has garnered more than 28,200 likes and upwards of 175 comments.
 They used the comments section to remark on the striking resemblance between the two models, while also praising their beauty and physiques.